Uncovering Challenges of Solving the Continuous Gromov-Wasserstein Problem: Introduction

-In the OT problem (Figure \ref{fig:OT}), one needs to find a map between two data distributions that minimizes a certain ``effort'' expressed in the form of an \emph{inter-domain} transport cost function.
-This cost function shows how hard to move a point of the source space to a given point of the target space.
+In the conventional OT problem (Figure \ref{fig:OT-OLD}), one needs to find a map between two data distributions that minimizes a certain ``effort'' expressed in the form of an \emph{inter-domain} transport cost function.
+This cost function shows how hard it is to move a point in the source space to a given point in the target space.
 Thus, in order for the resulting map to possess certain useful properties, one has to incorporate them into the cost function.
-Unfortunately, this is not always a straightforward task, especially when the data distributions are supported on different spaces.
+Unfortunately, this is not always a straightforward task, especially when the data distributions are supported in different spaces.